cncf/tag-security/assessments/guide/joint-evaluation.md

  compromise, a threshold of the offline Flibble keys must be used in order to sign new Flibble metadata to revoke the older server key.
-This new metadata should be distributed to clients using the Flibble widget create operation as soon as is feasible as in the interm clients will tryst the compromised server, enabling an attacker to serve them outdated widgets that are known to be defective.
+This new metadata should be distributed to clients using the Flibble widget create operation as soon as is feasible as in the interim clients will tryst the compromised server, enabling an attacker to serve them outdated widgets that are known to be defective.

 ## Threat Model